tiny-pilot/tinypilot-bundler/README.md

 ```

 ## Testing Procedure (Development)

-(Note: this is currently only for installing TinyPilot Community on a Voyager device.)

 1. Run the build (see instructions above)
 2. Upload `dist/tinypilot.tar` and `get-tinypilot.sh` to your device, e.g.: